 We are grateful for your patience, understanding, and continued support during these difficult times, and we will let you know when new dates are decided.

-Presented by Playwrights’ Workshop Montréal’s Groupe des jeunes créateurs and Centaur Theatre.
+Presented by Playwrights’ Workshop Montréal’s Groupe des jeunes créateurs et Centaur Theatre.
 Festival Director Jesse Stong.